Floodplain Development Permit Requirements

 You may have other options for avoiding flood damage depending on your needs and financial resources.
-These include building drainage systems around the property, sealing openings such as low windows, building levees, constructing exterior floodwalls around basement doors and window wells, improving exterior walls, elevating buildings above projected flood levels and relocating buildings away from floodplains.
+These include building drainage systems around the property, sealing openings such as low windows, building levees in strategic locations, constructing exterior floodwalls around basement doors and window wells, reinforcing exterior and foundation walls, elevating buildings above projected flood levels, and relocating buildings away from floodplains.

-Floodplains in their natural or relatively undisturbed state provide three broad sets of natural and beneficial resources and hence resource values:
+Floodplains in their natural or relatively undisturbed state provide three broad sets of natural and beneficial resources and hence natural values:

-- Water resources values including natural moderation of floods, water quality maintenance, and groundwater recharge.
+- Water resources values include natural moderation of floods, water quality maintenance, and groundwater recharge.

-- Living resources values including large and diverse populations of plants, and animals.
+- Living resources values include large and diverse populations of plants and animals.

-- Cultural resource values including historical archeological, scientific, recreational, and esthetic sites in addition to sites generally highly productive for agriculture, aquaculture, and forestry where these uses are compatible with natural values.
+- Cultural resource values include historical, archeological, scientific, recreational, and aesthetic sites.
+Plus there are sites generally considered highly productive for agriculture, aquaculture, and forestry where these uses are compatible with natural values.

 Water Resources Values